tobega/tailspin-v0/TailspinReference.md

 ## Side effects
-The current specification is that each step of a _value chain_ is executed for all of the values of a stream `$it` before the next step is evaluated.
+The current specification is that each step of a _value chain_ is executed for all of the values of a stream `$` before the next step is evaluated.
 This may change.

 ## Command line arguments
 Command line arguments are available as a list of strings in the predefined value args, accessible as `$args`.